Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Methodology

 \subsection{Overview}

-The proposed method draws inspiration from prior research on zero-shot object classification and leverages the potential of KGs and GNNs to classify previously unseen objects.
-The fundamental idea behind this approach is that the semantic information stored in the KG can be processed by the GNN and then used in conjunction with visual information from training images.
-This technique enables the model to generalize to new object classes by leveraging the semantic information encoded in the KG.
+We are inspired by prior research on zero-shot object classification and leverage the potential of KGs and GNNs to classify previously unseen objects~\cite{Kampffmeyer2019,nayak:tmlr22}.
+The core idea is that semantic information that is stored in the KG can be used by GNNs to learn graph embeddings that can be utilized jointly with visual information extracted from training images.
+This enables the model to generalize to new object classes by leveraging the semantic and contextual information encoded in the graph embeddings of the KG.

-GNNs are designed by default to operate on graph-structured data, such as KGs~\cite{Monka2022}.
-KGs are typically represented as labeled multi-graphs, where nodes correspond to entities, and edges represent the relationships between them.
+GNNs are designed to operate on graph-structured data, such as KGs~\cite{kipf2016semi,Monka2022}.
+KGs are typically represented as labeled multi-graphs, where nodes correspond to entities, and edges represent entity relationships.
 GNNs process this graph by iteratively aggregating information from neighboring nodes, using neural network-based operations.

-At each iteration, a GNN receives a feature vector for each node in the graph, which is initially set to the node's embedding vector.
-Then, the GNN performs a message-passing step, where it aggregates information from neighboring nodes, based on the edge weights and the features of the nodes.
+At each iteration, a GNN receives a feature vector for each graph node, which is initially set to the node's embedding vector.
+Then, the GNN performs a message-passing step that aggregates information from neighboring nodes, based on the edge weights and the features of the nodes.
 This message-passing operation can be formulated as a neural network layer, which applies a learnable function to the features of the neighboring nodes and returns an aggregated message for each node.
 After the message-passing step, the GNN updates the node features by applying a learnable transformation that takes into account the original features of the node and the received messages from its neighbors.
 This updated feature vector is then passed to the next iteration of the message-passing step.
-The process continues until a fixed number of epochs or convergence is achieved.
+The process continues until a fixed number of epochs or convergence.